Corporate Counseling & Government Relations

 & Family Law

-John C. Scialabba is an Associate Attorney at Frank, Gale, Bails, Murcko & Pocrass, P.C.
+John C. Scialabba is a shareholder at Frank, Gale, Bails, Murcko & Pocrass, P.C.
 Mr. Scialabba’s practice focuses on the representation of individuals and corporate entities in various aspects of litigation and operation.

 Mr. Scialabba is collaboratively-trained and has successfully pursued and defended countless matrimonial matters, including those in front of the Superior Court of Pennsylvania.
 His expertise extends to all facets of family law and includes representation of high net-worth individuals who are contemplating or proceeding with divorce, as well as accompanying matters of estate planning and succession, child custody, support and protection from abuse.